 Siemion had often said that the theatre had chosen him and not the other way around.
-Before becoming a student of the State Higher School of Drama in Warsaw, he studied law at the Faculty of Law and Socio-economic Sciences of the Catholic University of Lublin (1947-1950).
+Before becoming a student of the State Higher School of Drama in Warsaw, he studied law at the Faculty of Law and Socioeconomic Sciences of the Catholic University of Lublin (1947-1950).
 At this time, he also attended Eleonora Frenkiel-Ossowska's Drama Studio at the Juliusz Osterwa Theatre in Lublin.
-It was there - and at several student theatres - that he won his acting spurs.
+It was there – and at several student theatres – that he won his acting spurs.
 He claimed that he gave up a legal career because of Tadeusz Różewicz's poems, which he discovered at the time.

 The head of Warsaw's drama school (PWST), Professor Aleksander Zelwerowicz gave Siemion high marks at his entrance exam.
-After two weeks he transferred him to year two, and after another three weeks - to year three of the course.
+After two weeks he transferred him to year two, and after another three weeks – to year three of the course.
 Siemion graduated from the PWST in 1951; he later worked as a teacher in the Acting Department.
 He was also a teacher at the Jerzy Giedroyc College of Communication and Media in Warsaw.
 He was a huge enthusiast of folklore, researching and popularising Polish rural culture and folk art from the historical eastern borderland tradition.
 He wanted to make sure it wouldn't be forgotten, that it would be cultivated and developed.
-Thanks to his efforts, in 1979 a Rural Art Gallery was opened in a period Old Polish manor house in the village of Petrykozy (Mazovia province) which he had had restored and where he lived.
+Thanks to his efforts, in 1979 a Rural Art Gallery was opened in a period Old Polish manor house in the village of Petrykozy (Mazovia province) which he had restored and was previously where he lived.
 This private museum was also an exhibition gallery, concert and theatre hall, and a venue for many cultural events.
 He invited painters, sculptors, musicians, and actors there, creating an open house teeming with art the whole time.